Skip to main content

 High availabilityWhether automatic failover is enabled

-Node typeNode type selected during cluster creation (Node types)
+Node typeNode type selected during creation.
+See Node types

-- Check the Shard/Node list tab for detailed shard and node information
+- See the Shard/Node list tab for shard and node status

 Cluster IDObject ID of the cluster